Garcia (1972 album)

-Garcia is the first solo album by the Grateful Dead's guitarist Jerry Garcia, released in January 1972.
+Garcia is the first solo album by Grateful Dead guitarist and singer Jerry Garcia.
+It was released in January 1972.

 Warner Bros.
 Records offered the Grateful Dead the opportunity to cut their own solo records, and Garcia was released around the same time as Bob Weir's Ace and Mickey Hart's Rolling Thunder.
 Unlike Ace, which was practically a Grateful Dead album, Garcia was more of a solo effort, as Garcia played all the instrumental parts save the drums.
 Six tracks (specifically those coauthored by lyricist Robert Hunter) eventually became standards in the Grateful Dead concert repertoire, especially "The Wheel", which was performed over 250 times.

 Considered a showcase for Garcia's work on electric and pedal steel guitar, Garcia is considered more electric and psychedelic than then-recent Grateful Dead albums, balancing country and country rock material on the first side with experimental and musique concrète pieces on the second side, which commences with several sound collages of effects.
 Other styles explored include folk rock, gospel and acid rock.
 Garcia described the record as a lighthearted project.

 Some reprints of the album are self-released.
 "Loser" was covered by Cracker on their 1993 album Kerosene Hat.